ZacharyBournand/crave-finder/Sprint4.md

 Front End:
 - Only display the "Account" button when the user is loggged in by checking when the user is logged in or not in the reviews-page component.
-- Made reviewing dishes on menus accessible to users.
-- Users can now add and remove dishes from restaurant menus.
-- Overhauled CSS to be more consistent overall.
-- Linked search results to restaurant menu pages.

 Back End:
 - Enabled the user to change their password by creating a Golang function that verifies their initial account's identity.
 Then another function makes sure their new password meets the requirements.